Student Design Competition

 - First Place: $700; Second Place: $500

-Honorable Mentions are awarded at the discretion of the jurors
+- Honorable Mentions are awarded at the discretion of the jurors

-In the case of a tie or limited entries in any categories, the final jury reserves the right to adjust awards accordingly.
+- In the case of a tie or limited entries in any categories, the final jury reserves the right to adjust awards accordingly.

-Winners will be displayed at the 2018 IDEC Annual Conference, March 7-10, 2018 in Boston and will be recognized at the 2018 President's Dinner on March 10, 2018.
+- Winners will be displayed at the 2019 IDEC Annual Conference, in Charlotte NC and will be recognized at the 2019 President's Dinner.

 - Students enrolled in undergraduate or graduate interior design programs that have at least one faculty that is a member of IDEC are eligible to enter.
 It is strongly encouraged that the supervising faculty be a member of IDEC to facilitate access to competition materials and updates via the IDEC website.